Open Call for Guest Curation – Inclusion and Diversity Screening Days

 Please note that we are planning to deliver this event in a hybrid format incorporating both in-venue and virtual screenings and sessions.
-We recommend that more didactic, presentation-based sessions are planned as in-venue events (which will also be livestreamed to attendees watching remotely) while more interactive, Q&A-based sessions are planned as virtual events (to ensure an equality of experience between attendees).
+You are welcome to present in either format.

 Is there a fee available?

-If your idea is taken forward we can pay a fee of £500 for organising/administering the session and a pass to attend the event.
-There will also be an additional budget to cover speaker fees, including if you plan to lead the session yourself.
+We have budget for up to three external curators to be selected from this open call.
+If your idea is taken forward we can pay a fee of £500 for organising/administering the session, travel and accommodation budget to travel to the event and a pass to attend the event.
+There will also be an additional budget to cover speaker fees or other costs to deliver the event.
+If you plan to lead the session yourself, you are also eligible to receive the speaker fee.
 Your contribution will be acknowledged in the Screening Days info pack and on social media (if you would appreciate that).
-You may like to work with a partner or a group in which case the available fee will be split accordingly.
+You may like to work with a partner, speakers or a group in which case the available fee will be split accordingly.

 Who can make a proposal?

-You do not need to work in film or in diversity development work to propose a session.
-If you have practical experience of developing diverse audiences or supporting workforce diversity from other sectors that is applicable to the film sector, then we want to hear from you.
+You do not need to work in film or a cinema to propose a session.
+If you have practical experience of diversifying audiences, then we want to hear from you.
 You do not need to deliver the session yourself; as long as you are able to develop it and have the direct connections for it to take place we want to hear from you.
 You are also welcome to deliver it yourself (for which additional payment is applicable).

 What are we trying to achieve?

-We want to influence people who work in cinemas and other exhibition spaces to be more ambitious and try new ways of engaging diverse audiences.
-We also want the sector to be more hospitable to people from all backgrounds and to make a diverse workforce the means by which we are successful.
+We want to influence people who work in cinemas and other exhibition spaces to be more ambitious around how they engage diverse audiences.
 We are looking for innovative topics and speaker suggestions to make these events as impactful and inspiring as possible.